Autism Sleep Routine | Navigating sleep challenges with children on the autism spectrum can often feel like steering a ship through uncharted waters.

 Crunchy or hard snacks (like raw carrots)Can be overstimulating for some children with sensory sensitivitiesGreek yogurtCreamy texture that’s calming to eat; it’s also a source of protein and calcium

-• Patience and Flexibility: Even with the perfect routine, some nights will be easier than others.
+Remember that establishing a new bedtime routine takes time and patience.
+Be flexible and willing to adjust the routine based on your child’s needs and responses.
+Even with the perfect routine, some nights will be easier than others.
 Stay patient and be willing to adapt as needed.
 Remember that the goal is to create a positive bedtime experience, so if something isn’t working try something new!

 More from the blog